-Guinea-Bissau country profile - BBC News
+Guinea-Bissau profile

 Guinea-Bissau country profile

-West Africa's Guinea-Bissau was part of the Portuguese Empire for centuries and was once known as the Slave Coast; today 14% of the population speaks Portuguese.
+West Africa's Guinea-Bissau was part of the Portuguese Empire for centuries.
+Today 14% of the population speaks Portuguese.

 Once hailed as a potential model for African development, the country is now one of the poorest countries in the world.

-The vital cashew nut crop provides a modest living for most of Guinea-Bissau's farmers and is the main source of foreign exchange.
+The vital cashew nut crop provides a modest living for most of Guinea-Bissau's farmers, and is the main source of foreign exchange.

 But today the nation has a massive foreign debt and an economy that relies heavily on foreign aid.
 It has become transhipment point for Latin American drugs.